-Condition Met Condition Assessed Not Applicable Engage the exclusive representatives of labor groups and work collaboratively in tailoring bargaining agreements to address the relevant employee issues in this checklist.
-Ideally, the are matters that would be resolved as part of the reopening planning process and prior to school starting so as to provide clarity for reopening.
-Create a plan for future bargaining that may be necessary as additional issues arise. se
+Condition Met Condition Assessed Yes i.
+Engage the exclusive representatives of labor groups and work collaboratively in tailoring bargaining agreements to address the relevant employee issues in this checklist.
+Ideally, these are matters that would be resolved as part of the reopening planning process and prior to school starting so as to provide clarity for reopening. ii.
+Create a plan for future bargaining that may be necessary as additional issues arise.